monsieurPale/RSA-Backdoor/README.md

 * Compute **q₁ = n / p₁** and **q₂ = n / p₂**; the division that yields an integer reveals the true **p** and **q**.
 * Recompute **d** from (p, q, e).
 * Attacker now fully recovers the victim’s RSA private key.

+## Improvements

+Currently the program uses ProbablyPrime() to check if a given n is prime.
+ProbablyPrime performs n Miller-Rabin tests to check whether x is prime.
+If it returns true, x is prime with probability 1 - 1/4^n.
+If it returns false, x is not prime.
+As such, there's a non-zero probability that the backdoor generation fails (Q can't be solved).
+Just rerun the tool if that's the case.